Louis Till: Criminal charges and death

-While serving in the Italian Campaign, Till learned to speak the Neapolitan dialect of the Italian language fluently.

-On July 19, 1944, Till was arrested by Military Police, who suspected him and two fellow soldiers of the murder of Allied civilian Anna Zanchi, an Italian woman, and the rape of two others in Civitavecchia.
+On July 19, 1944, Till was arrested by Military Police, who suspected him and two fellow soldiers of the murder of Allied civilian Anna Zanchi, an Italian woman, and the rape of two heavily pregnant Italian women, Lucrezia Benni and Freida Mari, in Civitavecchia.
+Benni had a miscarriage the morning after she was raped.
 Pvt.
 James Thomas, Jr., was granted immunity in exchange for testimony against Pvts.
 McMurray and Till.
-Thomas testified that Till and McMurray took 20 minutes to plan the home invasion and raped the two women.
+Thomas testified that Till and McMurray took 20 minutes to plan the home invasion and raped Benni and Mari.
 Military Police investigators had found an envelope at the crime scene addressed to Pvt.
 McMurray.
 Under interrogation, Pvt.
 McMurray confessed and stated that Till said, "Everybody follow me: If anybody turns back I'll blast him."
 McMurray also testified that he begged Till not to shoot, but that Till had fired a shot into the house which killed Zanchi.

 On February 17, 1945, the Court Martial of Privates Till and McMurray began before a panel of seven military judges at Livorno.
 As with most Allied-on-Allied atrocities, which are not covered by the laws of war, both soldiers, who raised no objection to a joint trial, stood accused of one count of murder and two counts of carnal knowledge in violation of the 92nd Article of War.
 2nd Lieutenant Mervin R. Samuel appeared for the prosecution as Trial Judge Advocate, while First Lieutenant John W. Wynn appeared as Defense Counsel for both soldiers.

 Fellow African-American GI Private James Thomas, Jr. testified for the prosecution and described witnessing the June 27, 1944, assault, armed robbery, and attempted murder of United States Navy sailor James E. Carter.
 Private Thomas identified Till as Carter's assailant and alleged that Till had shouted, "I'm going to kill the motherfucking son of a bitch!"
 Till allegedly attempted to shoot Carter with his own sidearm.
 Carter managed, however, to jump into a jeep and flee the scene after the gun jammed.
 According to Pvt.
 Thomas, the shot that later killed Anna Zanchi had been fired from the M1911 pistol that Louis Till had stolen that morning from the U.S. Navy Serviceman.